-In 2022, we launched the design of a Green and a SMART Green transformer that reduces the environmental impact of production, use and end of life; enhances the safety of users; and supports the energy transition to cleaner sources.
-We have committed to systematically offering our Green transformer as a viable alternative to traditional transformers when responding to customer requests for proposals, and our SMART Green transformer for operators needing to adapt to grid fluctuations.
+In 2022, we launched the design of a Smart Green transformer that reduced the environmental impact of production, use and end of life; enhanced the safety of users; and supports the energy transition to cleaner sources.
+We have committed to systematically offering this product as a viable alternative to traditional transformers when responding to customer requests for proposals.

-MATELEC'S GREEN TRANSFORMER HAS THE FOLLOWING PROPERTIES:
+MATELEC'S SMART GREEN TRANSFORMER HAS THE FOLLOWING PROPERTIES: